Organic quinoa, white and tricolore – the Inca food that brightens up your plate

 Quinoa is not only tasty and healthy.
 It is also a nutritious and resilient plant.
 The Incas knew this.
 They often referred to this South American plant as ‘the mother of all grains.’
 We are also fans of quinoa, as we invest wholeheartedly in sustainable food.
 Would you like to see an example of this?
-The first boxes of Boni Selection Bio quinoa tricolore have arrived at Colruyt, Spar, OKay and Bio-Planet.
-This high-quality product from Peru is the result of a chain project, from producer to shelf.
+Boni Selection Bio quinoa tricolore and quinoa white are available at Colruyt, Spar, OKay and Bio-Planet.
+These high-quality products from Peru are the result of a chain project, from producer to shelf.

 At home in all terrains